Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 ## Data Analysis and Visuals in Power BI:
 ![](Bitcoin_Historical_Dashboard.png)

+1. From the dashboard, it is observed that the total Trading Volume between 2012 and 2021 is 34M BTC
+2. The Total Transaction Value within this period is 151bn, the Average Transaction Vvalue is 644.5
+3. Total Weighted Price within this period is 22bn, the Minimum Open Price is 3.80, while the maximum is 61.78k
+4. The Trading Volume by Year experienced its peak period in 2015 capping at 5.53M BTC, while the year with the least volume traded was 567,948 BTC.
+5. 2012 was the year with the least transaction value with a value of 5.8M suggesting the nascent stage for Bitcoin as a financial asset whi it peaked in 2021 at 35.12bn reinforcing the ongoing prominence of Bitcoin in the financial market.
+6. The year 2011 was not fully included in this analysis because the traded period was just for 3 months and wasn't well structured at that time.
+7. A complete document in pdf containing the observations and summary from this analysis can be viewed and downloaded here

 ## View Power BI Dashboard Report
 Here’s a link to a [Dashboard Report](https://app.powerbi.com/view?r=eyJrIjoiYTczNTZlNzgtYzJiYS00OWZlLThiNTEtNTMxMzk2ZGM5ZjNkIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9)